A real, on-chain agent evaluation.

 - any single verdict belongs to the same batch as the others, and matches the on-chain Merkle root;

-- neither receipt has been edited or back-dated, because both are signed by an independent miner and confirmed in a block.
+- neither proof has been edited or back-dated, because both are anchored in transactions confirmed in public blocks anyone can look up.

 The grader’s policy, hashed and anchored.